 - Iconic Item: His "brainy specs" (briefly replaced with 3-D glasses at one point) and his dapper suits, always worn with a pair of Chuck Taylors and a longcoat on the go.

 - I Hate Past Me: The Tenth Doctor finds his previous incarnation — the response to the hate-filled soldier who fought in the Time War — abhorrent; this affects how he responds to Jenny and Clone!Doctor.
-Naturally, this also means he despises the War Doctor himself.
+Naturally, this also means he despises the War Doctor himself, though his opinion changes after he meets him again, getting an outside look at him and a reminder of the Sadistic Choice that the War Doctor was faced with.

 - Immortality Immorality: He realized how detached he was becoming as early as "School Reunion", and often commented that he'd lived too long to relate to mortal people.
-On the other hand, he wasn't about to regenerate again if he could help it: cloning himself, running away from his responsibilities to the Ood, and even toying with leaving Wilf to die instead of him.11th Doctor: Number Ten once regenerated and kept the same face — I had vanity issues at the time.
+On the other hand, he wasn't about to regenerate again if he could help it: cloning himself, running away from his responsibilities to the Ood, and even toying with leaving Wilf to die instead of him, before realising that it was his time.11th Doctor: Number Ten once regenerated and kept the same face — I had vanity issues at the time.

 - I'm Mr. [Future Pop Culture Reference]: